mgroupntua/NumericalAnalyzers/programming/chapter1.md

 }
 ```

-The loading conditions are defined by the keay of the node and the direction of the load, as:
+The loading conditions are defined by the key of the node and the direction of the load,
+as:

 ```csharp
 // Add nodal load values at the top nodes of the model. model.Loads.Add(new Load() { Amount = nodalLoad, Node = model.NodesDictionary[monitorNode], DOF = StructuralDof.TranslationY });
 ```

-In final part of the examples we have to define the problem type to be solved and the type of the solver that we
+In the final part of the example, the problem type and the type of the solver have to be
-want to use.
-In this case we want to use a Skyline solver, while our problem type is structural and the analyzers
+defined.
+In this case we want to use a Skyline solver, while our problem type is
-must combine a linear and a static one, which can be done by the definition of child and a parent analyzer, as can be seen
+structural and the analyzers must combine a linear and a static one,
+which can be done by the definition of a child and a parent analyzer, as can be seen
 in the following code lines:

 ```csharp